vimlinuz/wallpaper-archive/README.md

 ## Organization

-Wallpapers are organized by theme/style:
+Wallpapers are organized by their type:

-- `abstract/` - Abstract and geometric designs
+- `Dynamic-Wallpapers/` - Contains all the dynamic wallpapers
-- `minimal/` - Minimalist wallpapers
+- `Static-Wallpapers/` - Contains all the statis wallpapers
-- `nature/` - Nature and landscapes
-- `solid/` - Solid colors and gradients

 ## Contributing